 Campaign for a female presidential candidate and the patriarchy tells us that we women would never unanimously vote for a woman.

 The same patriarchy makes us feel that our vote won’t count, not even come close, and because we don’t believe in ourselves, we accept this fallacy.

-My post today, is about celebrating the women that the patriarchy wants forgotten….
+My post today is about celebrating the women that the patriarchy wants to be forgotten…

 Fatima Al Fihri.
 Mileva Maric.
 Rosalind Franklin….
 Have you noted those names?
 Cool…

 Fatima Al Fihri was an Arab Muslim woman who lived in the 9th Century.
 She is known for setting up the first University in the world… Not in the Arab world, in the whole world.
 She set up a university, and it was the first to award degrees.
 The university is still in existence in Morocco and is called the University of al-Qarawiyyin( Al Quaraouiyine or Al-Karaouine).

 In European countries, women were being restricted when it came to joining universities.
 This badass Muslim woman, set up her own University!
 How cool is that?
 Shocking, isn’t it?
 Don’t believe everything that ISIS, the Taliban, and Boko Haram want to spread as the Islamic truth as they oppress women and deny women education.
 The funniest thing, these patriarchal misguided terrorists will insist on female doctors being the ones to help their wives in labor.
 Yet they do not want young girls to go to school.